colabfit/colabfit-tools/docs/source/_build/html/_sources/property_definitions.rst.txt

 .. code-block:: python

     definition = {
         "property-id": "my-custom-property",

         "property-title": "Some short title",

         "property-description": "A custom, user-provided Property Definition.
 See https://openkim.org/doc/schema/properties-framework/ for instructions on how to build these files.",

-      "a-custom-field-name" {
+        "a-custom-field-name": {
             "type":         "string",
-        "has-unit":     false,
+            "has-unit":     False,
             "extent":       [],
-        "required":     false,
+            "required":     False,
             "description":  "The description of the custom field", },

-      "a-custom-1d-array" {
+        "a-custom-1d-array": {
             "type":         "float",
-        "has-unit":     true,
+            "has-unit":     True,
             "extent":       [":"],
-        "required":     true,
+            "required":     True,
             "description":  "This should be a 1D vector of floats", },

-      "a-custom-per-atom-array" {
+        "a-custom-per-atom-array": {
             "type":         "float",
-        "has-unit":     true,
+            "has-unit":     True,
             "extent":       [":",3],
-        "required":     true,
+            "required":     True,
-        "description":  "This is a 2D array of floats, where the second dimension has a length of 3", },
+            "description":  "This is a 2D array of floats, where the second dimension has a length of 3", }
     }

 A real-world example definition can be found in the :ref:`QM9 example`.